amyipdev/ssvp/docs/installing.rst

 First, get the RPM for SSVP.
 This should be from the most recent release on GitHub, and is specific to your distro.

-Next, install the RPM (note that the filename depends on the version, distro, and system architecture):
+Next, install the RPM (note that the filename depends on the version and distro):

 .. code-block:: bash

-  dnf install -y ssvp-VERSION-1.DISTRO.ARCH.rpm
+  dnf install -y ssvp-VERSION-1.DISTRO.noarch.rpm

 For instance, to install v0.3.0 for Fedora:

 .. code-block:: bash

-  dnf install -y ssvp-0.3.0-1.fc38.x86_64.rpm
+  dnf install -y ssvp-0.3.0-1.fc38.noarch.rpm

 Then, using :code:`/opt/ssvp` as the base directory, make sure to `configure <configuration.html>`_ (make a file, and set up systemd), and you're done!